X606/ModBot/Documentation/Getting Started.md

-This page already exists in the documentation on the site but I have made some minor changes to it

 # Getting started

 Before you can start modding you'll only need Visual Studio if you wont be including custom assets or viewing the game's 'decompiled' code.